-Sugar Maple, Acer saccharum: Grows to a height of 60-75 feet.
-Spread of 45-50 feet.
+Sugar Maple, Acer saccharum: Grows to a height of 60 to 75 feet.
+Spread of 45 to 50 feet.
 Mature trees provide sugar products from sap in the spring.
 A good timber tree.
 Does not do well in wet areas or in small compact restricted growing areas.

 Shagbark Hickory, Carya ovata; Narrow, upright growth habit.
 Grows to a height of 90 feet.
 Fall colors are yellow and golden brown tones.
 Popular for its sweet edible nuts and shredding bark.
 Nut production should start in 25-30 years.
 Plant at least ten for pollination.